North Harringay Primary School

 British Values

-In 2014, the Coalition Government issued guidance on what it called “fundamental British values”, defined as ‘democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs’ as well as an understanding of British history heritage and traditions.
-At North Harringay Primary School we believe that all these ideas are important and valuable, not just in Britain but for many people all around the world.
+At North Harringay Primary School, we believe that all these ideas are important and valuable, not just in Britain but for many people all around the world.
 This document outlines the various ways in which we maintain and uphold them.

 Democracy

-North Harringay’s Personal Development Curriculum emphasises the importance of learners gaining an understanding of how decisions are made at a local and national, including the work of Parliament and councils and the manner in which their members are elected.
+North Harringay’s Curriculum emphasises the importance of learners gaining an understanding of how decisions are made at a local and national level, including the work of Parliament and councils and the manner in which their members are elected.
 It emphasises the asking and answering of open questions and throughout our curriculum we encourage rigorous debate and discussion of important issues.

-In place of a School Council we now have a School Parliament, elected by the young people in the school and entrusted with real decision-making powers.
+Our School Council, which is elected by the young people in the school, is entrusted with real decision-making powers.
 This ensures young people can see the connection between the vote they cast and the way in which it shapes their environment.

 The Rule of Law

-The “World Around Us” strand of the school’s Personal Development Curriculum emphasises the systems and structures that keep society functioning effectively, including an understanding of individual rights and responsibilities, our duties before the law and how laws are made.
-Legal issues surrounding substance abuse including illegal drugs as well as knife crime and sexual relationships are discussed in Year 6 to prepare learners for the more sophisticated and potentially more intimidating environment they will face at secondary school.
+Our PSHCE curriculum emphasises the systems and structures that keep society functioning effectively, including an understanding of individual rights and responsibilities, our duties before the law and how laws are made.

 Individual Liberty

-North Harringay’s 5Cs emphasise independence, individual expression and creativity and across the school curriculum learners are encouraged to take the lead in their learning, to make choices about it and to make judgements about the appropriate level of challenge they require in different lessons.
+North Harringay’s Care Values equip all learners to take the lead in their learning, to make choices about it and to make judgements about the appropriate level of challenge they require in different lessons.

 Our behaviour policy promotes a culture in which learners take ownership of their own behaviour and choices, suggesting their own compromises and resolutions to potential conflicts.
-Learners choose their own targets from the requirements of the “5Cs” and assess their own progress against them.
-They are encouraged to see themselves as the agent in their own learning; as active learners whose own choices, more than anything else, determine outcomes.
+All children are encouraged to see themselves as the agent in their own learning; as active learners whose own choices, more than anything else, determine outcomes.

 Mutual Respect

-The criteria set out in the “Five Cs” for demonstrating oneself to be a “cooperative” learner are compassion, empathy and communication which are the foundations of promoting mutual respect.
-Many tasks within lessons are tackled by pairs of “learning buddies” which change regularly so that all our learners become comfortable working with all their peers, whatever their differences in background and prior achievement.
+The criteria set out in the School’s Values for demonstrating oneself to be a Collaborative and Empathetic learner are compassion, understanding and communication which are the foundations of promoting mutual respect.
+Many tasks within lessons are tackled in pairs or groups which change regularly so that all our learners become comfortable working with all their peers, whatever their differences in background and prior achievement.

-Our Personal Development curriculum encourages purposeful “circle times” or similar opportunities for class discussions whereby children are encouraged to listen to one another and acknowledge their differences in a spirit of acceptance and respect.
-Every year we mark Anti-bullying Week with a range of events to raise awareness and encourage positive relationships between all children in the school.
+Our PSHCE curriculum encourages purposeful “circle times” or similar opportunities for class discussions whereby children are encouraged to listen to one another and acknowledge their differences in a spirit of acceptance and respect.
+Every year, we mark Anti-bullying Week with a range of events to raise awareness and encourage positive relationships between all children in the school.
 This is underpinned by a clear and consistently-enforced anti-bullying policy.

 Tolerance for Different Faiths and Beliefs